 Do you find yourself dipping into your savings?
 Notice Saver can take temptation out of the equation.
-A flexible savings account that earns good interest, but instead of instant access to your money, you have to give notice to make a withdrawal.
+A flexible savings account that earns a good rate of return, but instead of instant access to your money, you have to give notice to make a withdrawal.
 This is reaching your savings goals faster.

 No account management or transaction fees.